-It grows slowly to heights of up to 6 m (20 ft) under ideal conditions, though is more commonly 1 to 2 m (3 to 6 ft) tall and has a shrub-like appearance.
-The stems are soft wooded and the trunk is swollen at the base, adding to the plant's ornamental appeal.
+It grows slowly to heights of up to 6 m (20 ft) under ideal conditions, though it is more typically 1 to 2 m (3 to 6 ft) tall and has a shrub-like appearance.
+The stems are soft wooded, and the trunk is swollen at the base, adding to the plant's ornamental appeal.

 The leaves are dark green, club-shaped, rounded at the tip and tapered toward the base, attaching directly to the branches.
 They are few, especially in the dry season when they fall off the plant, leaving the branches mostly bare.

-Flowering is at its fullest in the dry season, however, on-and-off flowering is common the rest of the year in regularly watered gardens.
+Flowering is at its fullest in the dry season.
+However, on-and-off flowering is common the rest of the year in regularly watered gardens.
 The flowers are monoecious, with separate female and male flowers on the same plant.
-They are very showy and as a result of selective breeding come in a range of colours from red to dark or light pink, yellow, pure white or white with pink margins, depending on the variety or hybrid.
+They are showy and, as a result of selective breeding, come in a range of colours from red to pink, yellow, pure white or white with pink margins, depending on the variety or hybrid.

 Fruiting is irregular, with no fruiting in some years.
 When the plant does fruit, they are slender, curved seedpods with small cylindrical, hairy tufted seed inside, designed for wind dispersal.

-Desert Rose is mostly cultivated as a container or specimen plant for its showy floral display and the unusual, sometimes curious shapes the trunk develops.
-It is a good performer in seaside gardens, on account of its tolerance to light salt spray and is a suitable plant for poolsides and Bonsai, doing especially well in a container or pot as this provides the fast drainage it needs.
+Desert rose is commonly cultivated as a container or specimen plant for its showy floral display and the unusual, sometimes curious shapes the trunk develops.
+It is a good performer in seaside gardens because of its tolerance to light salt spray and is a suitable plant for poolsides and Bonsai, doing especially well in a container or pot as this provides the fast drainage it needs.